MobiVM/robovm/compiler/cocoatouch/ios13status.md

-to go - bonus pack
+to go - something previously forgotten
+- DeviceCheck
+- HealthKitUI
+- Speech

 processed:
+- (new from ios 10) CallKit
+- (new from ios 11.3) BusinessChat
 - (new) ImageCaptureCore
 - (new) VisionKit
 - (new) SoundAnalysis